addtheletters/space/README.md

 Current EntityTest functionality:
 -Draws a starfeild
--Draws a bunch of movers that leave fading trails
+-Draws a bunch of movers that leave fading trails -Draws a bunch of things that face the red
+-Draws a bunch of things that accelerate, some of which accelerate in the direction they face

 Current TestGraphics functionality:
 -Test3D's random points/lines